AdaCore/gnatstudio/docs/users_guide/editing.rst

 A more interesting example is when we want to extract the code to print the details of the invoice.
 This code depends on one local variable and the parameter to Print_Owing.
-When we select lines 54 to 57 and extract it into a new `Print_Details` subprogram, we get the following result.
-GPS automatically decides which variables to extract, and whether they should become parameters of the new subprogram, or local variables.
+When we select lines 54 to 57 and extract it into a new `Print_Details` subprogram, GPS automatically decides which variables to extract and whether they should become parameters of the new subprogram or local variables.
 In the former case, it will also automatically decide whether to create `"in"`, `"out"` or `"in out"` parameters.
-If there is a single `"out"` parameter, it will automatically create a function rather than a procedure.
+If there's a single `"out"` parameter, GPS will automatically create a function rather than a procedure.

-GPS will use, for the parameters, the same name that was used for the local variable.
-Very often, it will make sense to recompile the new version of the source, and then apply the :menuselection:`Refactoring --> Rename Entity` refactoring to have more specific names for the parameters, or the :menuselection:`Refactoring --> Name Parameters` refactoring so that the call to the new method uses named parameters to further clarify the code::
+GPS will use the same name used for the local variable for the parameters.
+Often, it makes sense to recompile the new version of the source and apply the :menuselection:`Refactoring --> Rename Entity` refactoring to have more specific names for the parameters, or the :menuselection:`Refactoring --> Name Parameters` refactoring so that call to the new method uses named parameters to further clarify the code::

      ... code not shown